bsc101/roon-extension-macroon-readme/README.md

 ### Macros

 A macro is a sequence of macro steps, executed one after the other.
 Each macro has a unique ID.
 You will need the ID if you want to send an http GET request to run a macro (Run URL).
+As a test, just copy the 'Run URL' into the address bar of your browser and press enter.

 Example:
 ![Macro Example](./Images/macro_example.png)